gabrielmccallin/shiva/README.md

 });
 ```

-### Use the .to and .fromTo methods of Container for smooth CSS transitions.
+### Use the .to and .fromTo methods of Container for smooth CSS transitions
 ```
 let title = new Container({
     text: "Fade me out"